meunierd/python-ips/README.rst

 python-ips
 ----------

 An IPS patching application with api, cli, and WinForms interfaces.
+Python 2/3 compatibility is supported.

 Basic Usage
 -----------